 800-937-8398 Call us for a free quote Contact us

 In 2019, Washington state and British Columbia’s claim to fame was the discovery of the northern giant hornet, (formerly Asian giant hornet), aka the “murder hornet.”
-As a result, fears of this deadly, honey bee decapitating species of wasp, migrating to other states, began to grow.
-And, to make matters worse, the cicada killer wasp as well as other large species of wasps were all being mistaken for murder hornets, adding to the confusion.
+As a result, fears of this deadly, honey-bee-decapitating species of wasp migrating to other states began to grow.
+To make matters worse, the cicada killer wasp, as well as other large species of wasps, were all being mistaken for murder hornets, adding to the confusion.

-In an effort to avoid the “murder hornet” frenzy this season, Western Exterminator is calling out a few key differences that’ll set harmless cicada killers and notorious murder hornets apart.
+In an effort to avoid the “murder hornet” frenzy this season, Western Exterminator is calling out a few key differences that’ll set the relatively harmless cicada killers and notorious murder hornets apart.
 Take a moment to familiarize yourself with some of them, and rest assured that murder hornets probably won’t be moving into your neighborhood anytime soon.
-And if you’re seeing wasps around your property, learn about our wasp control services to protect your family.
+If you’re seeing wasps around your property, our wasp control services can help protect your family.

 How the cicada killer and murder hornet look different

-The cicada killer has bright yellow broken bands and a solid black abdomen.
-Its head is brown with a yellow patch on the front of its face.
+Cicada killer identification: The cicada killer is approximately 1 ½ inches long with bright yellow broken bands and a solid black abdomen.
+Its head is brown with a yellow patch on the front of its face, and it has amber-colored wings and legs.
+This solitary wasp is often mistaken for the murder hornet due to its size and coloration.

-In addition to visual differences, there are several other factors that differentiate cicada killers from murder hornets such as their habitats, the time of the year when they’re most active, their behavior, and their geographic location.
+In addition to visual differences, there are several other factors that differentiate murder hornet vs cicada killers, such as their habitats, the time of the year when they’re most active, their behavior, and their geographic location.

 Cicada killer

-Habitat - Nests are built underground in areas that offer well-drained soil, full exposure to the sun, and near cicada-harboring trees.
+Habitat - Nests are built underground in areas with well-drained soil, full sun exposure, and near cicada-harboring trees.

 Threat - The risk of a person being stung is very low.
 They will sting and paralyze annual cicadas, using them as food for their developing larvae.
-Unlike murder hornets, cicada killers are not a threat to honey bees, people, or other insects.
+Unlike murder hornets, cicada killers are not a threat to honey bees or other insects and may only pose a threat to people with severe allergies.

-Prevention - To deter them from building nests in your yard, keep soil damp and packed down, mulch planting beds, and keep grass on the longer side.
+Prevention - To help deter them from building nests in your yard, keep soil damp and packed down, mulch planting beds, and keep grass on the longer side.
+If you’re unsure, or need a helping hand, call Western Exterminator.

 Murder hornet

-Color - Amber-colored wings; bright orange head; black thorax; alternating bands of orange and brown on abdomen
+• Color - Amber-colored wings; bright orange head; black thorax; alternating bands of orange and brown on the abdomen.

 Prevention - This species has not become established.
 In Washington state, you can report sightings or submit photos to the Washington State Department of Agriculture.